 - Polarization is a filter that will filter out reflected light from a desired direction, usually from ground up for sunglasses.
 This will reduce solar glare from snow, water and windshields.

-- Backside Anti-reflective coating is found in your premium sunglasses and offer additional protection from light that reflects from light that would come in from behind or above you.
+- Backside Anti-reflective coating is found in your premium sunglasses and offer additional protection from light that reflects from behind or above you.

 - Optically ground lenses reduce distortion in the lenses that can cause headaches or discomfort in sunglasses that are poorly manufactured.